Last updated: September 5, 2025

 From Dublin, it’s a 125 km (77 miles) drive west on the M4 and M6 motorway.
 From Galway, it’s 85 km (52 miles) eastbound on the M6 motorway.

-For public transit, you can take the Bus Eireann from Dublin (1 1/2 hours) or Galway (1 3/4 hours), which runs hourly, or Irish Rail from either city (1 1/2 hours from Dublin, 1 hour from Galway).
+For public transit, you can take Bus Eireann from Dublin (1 1/2 hours) or Galway (1 3/4 hours), which runs hourly.
+Irish Rail can take you there from either city as well (1 1/2 hours from Dublin, 1 hour from Galway).

-The closest international airport to Athlone is Dublin (DUB) and the Ireland West Airport Knock (NOC) in Co.
+The closest international airport to Athlone is Dublin (DUB).
+Ireland West Airport Knock (NOC) in Co.
 Mayo offers flights to/from some European destinations, like London, Cologne, Malaga, and Milan.

-There are also a few local buses in Athlone, and the town centre is very walkable as well.
+There are also a few local buses in Athlone and the town centre is very walkable.

 Killarney, Ireland Travel Guide